Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

 ## Creating Streams to gain insights from data

-Now we need to create KStream/KTable on the KSQLDB cluster to process the telemetry events and calcuate average kill ratio for a particular player in real time and send it back to MongoDB which can be send to PowerBI for real time visualization which will help in making the user experience better.
+To process telemetry events and calculate the average kill ratio for a particular player in real-time, we need to create a KStream/KTable on the KSQLDB cluster and send the results back to MongoDB for real-time insights either directly in game server or Power BI.

+Follow these steps:

-1.First let us create a stream which ingest events from the input topic which is telemetry_events (Please replace with your topic name on the syntax if you have different name)
+1.Create a stream to ingest events from the input topic "telemetry_events" (replace with your topic name if different).
+Execute the command below to create a KStream:

 Now ,execute the below  command to create a KStream
 ```bash